The ‘Expedition’ of the Viennese Anthropologist Rudolf Pöch to Papua New Guinea (1904–1906)

 The picture shows examples of the relevant materials currently found in the Phonogrammarchiv: handwritten descriptions of the sound recordings in three volumes of protocols, a metal matrix and a wax disc from this collection, the CD-edition and the complete set of epoxy resin disc copies.

-Work with a portrait of Rudolf Pöch from his trip to Papua New Guinea, ca. 1904-1906 (source of the original photograph: Institute for Evolutionary Biology at the University of Vienna, shelfmark: RP OZ 0661).
+Working with a photograph of Rudolf Pöch from his trip to Papua New Guinea, ca. 1904-1906 (original photograph: Departement for Evolutionary Anthropology at the University of Vienna, shelfmark: RP OZ 0661).
 Photo of the collage by Alexander Silaen, 2023.

 Pöch – again?